-Working A Part-Time Job While You’re on Workers’ Compensation
+Can You Work a Part-Time Job While on Workers’ Compensation?

 Pennsylvania law requires all employers to purchase workers’ compensation insurance to ensure that employees who are injured on the job will be compensated for lost time and medical expenses.

 There is no predetermined timeframe of illness and injury.
-Wage loss is determined based on the injury’s impact on your ability to perform your job and whether you are totally disabled or partially disabled.
+Wage loss is determined based on the injury’s impact on your ability to perform your job and whether you suffer from a permanent disability or are partially disabled.

 In this way, the state attempts to award an amount that reflects an employee’s current medical bills, but also his or her future inability to earn the same income.

-While this is permissible under Pennsylvania’s workers’ compensation laws, it does mean that the number of benefits being received will be reduced and can actually jeopardize the claim itself.
+While this is permissible under Pennsylvania’s workers’ compensation laws, it does mean that the number of benefits being received will be reduced, and it can actually jeopardize the claim itself.